rrweb-io/rrweb/guide.md

 #### Privacy

-You may found some contents on the webpage were not willing to be recorded, then you can use the following approaches:
+You may find some contents on the webpage which are not willing to be recorded, then you can use the following approaches:

 - An element with the class name `.rr-block` will not be recorded.
 Instead, it will replay as a placeholder with the same dimension.
 - An element with the class name `.rr-ignore` will not record its input events.